 Once you have purchased this product, the PDF document you will receive contains a link to the private-access video on YouTube as well as the Workshop Information Sheet and any Pattern relevant to this project.

-This video costs £25.00 (GBP) and is available to view as many times as you like for 90 days from it's release on 31st January 2021.
+This class is available to view as many times as you like for 60 days FROM THE DATE OF YOUR PURCHASE

 NOTE: Any short video featured in this promotional info is a Trailer and not the fully-edited version you'll gain access to via YouTube!